Multi-Table Offline Sync Task

 Select Data Source Type

-In the "Data Source Type" section, select source and target data source types:
+In the Data Source Type section, select the source and target data source types:

-- Target: Select Lakehouse
+- Target: select Lakehouse.

 Select Source Data Source

-- Select a configured data source connection from the "Source Data Source" dropdown
+- Choose a configured data source connection from the Source Data Source dropdown.

 Configure Sync Objects

-Select sync objects based on your requirements:
+Select sync objects based on your needs:

-- Select an entire database for synchronization
+- Select an entire database to sync.

-- Expand database and schema structures
+- Expand the database and schema structure.

-- Check the tables to be synchronized
+- Check the tables you want to sync.

-- Supports batch selection at three levels: database, schema, and table
+- Supports batch selection at three levels: database, schema, and table.

 Step 3: Configure Target Settings